kleney/CaseStudy/README.md

 - `environment.yml`: Conda environment for reproducibility
 - `models/`: Store BERTopic models
 - `notebooks/`: Interactive walkthrough with visualisations
-- `src/`: Reusable scripts for data extraction and helper scripts
+- `src/`: Reusable scripts for data extraction and helper scripts in utils
 - `outputs/`: Plots and other analysis outputs

 ## Quick start